-- (6) An aircraft operator shall preserve, for not less than one year, a record of acceptance checklists and inspections carried out under this Part. - 50.
-(1) A person shall not operate an enterprise or an organization whose purpose is the provision of ground handling services at an airport within Kenya without written Ground Handling Service Provider Security Procedures approved by the Authority.
+(6) An aircraft operator shall preserve, for not less than ninety days, a record of acceptance checklists and inspections carried out under this Part.

+Aviation security responsibilities of ground handling service providers.
+50. (1) A person shall not operate an enterprise or an organization whose purpose is the provision of aviation security services as part of ground handling services at an airport within Kenya without a written Ground Handling Service Provider Security Programme and a certificate issued by the Authority.